lostcolony/damocles/README.md

 - Things can go wrong!
   - First, since this requires sudo, you may have to get permissions set up properly.
   - Running make while Damocles is running can lead to weirdness in the release.
 Easiest fix is to rm -rf the _rel folder, and then kill the app process (ps aux | grep beam, to find the id easily).
 Then make should work.
   - Since there is implicit OS state, and I'm not trying to wipe out anything at startup, relying instead on a clean shutdown, it may be you have portions of code you need to clean up. damocles_lib:teardown* functions are callable for the Erlang users; the command line users can run sudo erl -pa ebin from the Damocles folder to start up the Erlang shell, and from there run the teardown commands.
-It should not be necessary however; removal of prior traffic control constructs occurs on application startup (but not otherwise; restarting through the supervisor will not trigger it, as it should be cleaned up as part of the terminate).

 ##### Stopping
 From Erlang, stop the application if it was started that way, or call damocles:stop().